 Wood as a natural material lends itself to a variety of different uses, in particular when the creations are oriented towards sustainable development.

 In the course of our research concerning wood we came across this very interesting lamp!
-This is a lamp of elongated shape completely covered by tree bark (even with the moss still attached).
-This lamp “Castor”, inspired by tree trunks gnawed by beavers is created from recycled wood and bottles of juice.
+This is a lamp completely covered by tree bark (even with the moss still attached).

 In response to this need for nature, the comforting warmth of wood is largely declined in interior decoration.
 For example, the ceramic is extended to look like planks of wood imitating even its appearance.

-With this collection of ceramic and lamp Castor is now possible to illuminate the floor and feel like in a log cabin in the trees in the middle of a metropolis!
-As with Origine …
+With these ceramic collections and this lamp, it is now possible to illuminate the floor and feel like in a log cabin in the trees in the middle of a metropolis!
+It may even be possible to combine tile and wood flooring!